Maximum Number of Players and details for each age group

 Each team must have an alternate playing kit (at least top) or a set of bibs.

-If two teams are wearing a similar colour, then the team named second on the match will be required to change shirts or wear bibs.
+If two teams are wearing a similar colour, then the team named second on the roster will be required to change shirts or wear bibs.

 No two teams will be permitted to play in the same colours.